 In The Cup: Notes of almond extract, tamarind, and orange blossoms permeate this well structured cup.
-These delicate notes are rounded out by a nice level of acidity, a silky mouthfeel, and hints of chocolate covered cherries.
+These delicate notes are rounded out by a nice level of acidity, and a silky mouthfeel.

-This lot of coffee comes from a dozen smallholder producers in San Pedro de Putina Punco on the Eastern slopes of the Andes Mountains in Southern Peru.
-These producers belong to the Tupac Amaru and San Ignacio producer's cooperatives that are part of the Central Agricultural Cooperative of the Valleys of Sandia (CECOVASA).
+This lot of coffee comes from the Kukipata Paititi farm in San Pedro de Putina Punco on the Eastern slopes of the Andes Mountains in Southern Peru.
+This farm belongs to the Tupac Amaru and San Ignacio producer's cooperatives that are part of the Central Agricultural Cooperative of the Valleys of Sandia (CECOVASA).
 In 1970, five co-ops who wanted to directly export their coffee, obtain higher prices, and utilize cost sharing formed CECOVASA.
 Currently, CECOVASA represents 8 co-ops with 4581 producers who cultivate coffee within the valleys of Sandia, Puno province, Cuzco portion of Peru.